Lake Martin preview with Marty Giddens

 By Jason Duran

 All friends and family are welcome to attend this event, bring lawn chairs and see some of the best bass teams in the country cross the stage.
-Everyone can watch the live weigh-in and over 4 hours of on-the-water live coverage on the ABT Facebook page, YouTube and the ABT website.
-The Launch and Weigh In will be held at Wind Creek State Park 4325 AL -128 Alexander City, AL 35010.
+Everyone can watch the live weigh-in and over 4 hours of on-the-water live coverage on the ABT Facebook page, YouTube (Alabama Bass Trail TV), WOTM-TV on Charter Spectrum Cable and the AlabamaBassTrail.org website.

-The sponsors of the 2022 Alabama Bass Trail include: Phoenix Boats, Academy Sports, Alabama Power, America’s First Federal Credit Union, American Trailer Rental Group, BAJIO, Berkley, Big Bite Baits, Bill Penney Automotive, Black Rifle Coffee Company, Buck N’ Bass, Anheuser – Bush, Inc., E3 Sports Apparel, Fish Neely Henry Lake.com, Garmin, Jack’s, Lew’s, Mtn Dew, Alabama Mountain Lakes Tourist Association, Power-Pole, Strike King, Sweet Home Alabama, T-H Marine, Wedowee Marine, Yamaha, YETI Coolers.
+The sponsors of the 2023 Alabama Bass Trail include: Phoenix Boats, Academy Sports & Ourtdoors, Alabama Power, America’s First Federal Credit Union, American Trailer Rental Group, BAJIO, Big Bite Baits, Bill Penney Automotive, Black Rifle Coffee Company, Anheuser – Bush, Inc., E3 Sports Apparel, Fish Neely Henry Lake.com, Garmin, Jack’s, Lew’s, Mountain Dew (Buffalo Rock - Birmingham, AL), Alabama Mountain Lakes Tourist Association, Power-Pole, Strike King, Sweet Home Alabama, TH Marine, Yamaha, YETI Coolers.